Menu

 Prior to this role I worked as a teacher, trainer and assessor delivering Youth Work, Community Services and Counselling courses using both online digital tools and facilitating in person learning and development practices.

 The foundation of my knowledge and skill began with formal training in Youth Work and then refined in practice working in the Out of Home Care sector with Mackillop Family Services as a Youth Residential Care Worker, Youth Recreation and Therapeutic Worker, Education Tutor and Case Manager.
-My formal education and training includes; Bachelor of Arts in Youth Studies, Diploma of Counselling, Certificate IV in Alcohol and Other Drugs, and accredited skill sets in Diploma of Leadership and Management and Graduate Certificate in Tertiary Education.
+Additional development and formal training includes Counselling, Leadership and Management and Tertiary education.

 I currently sit on the board for Youth Workers Australia and Docklands Primary School.